apsknight/lemur/README.md

 ![](https://img.shields.io/badge/Heroku-deployed-brightgreen.svg)

 >A Python project for sending Email notification on IIT BBS News API Updation.
 The Project is currently functioning to send Email notification of updates on <http://www.iitbbs.ac.in>

+>[IIT Bhubaneswar News API](http://amanpratapsingh.in/IITBBSNewsAPI) project is used for API Requests.

 ## Features
 * Subscription Management through Google Sheets
 	* Google Sheets is used for `CRUD` functionality of Email Addresses. `C` and `R` is implemented while `U` and `D` is yet to implement.